What is an incremental backup?

 2. Click Add File or Add Folder to select files or folders you want to backup.

 3. Click where the arrow point and select a path to save your data.
-You can backup files to cloud, external hard drive, flash drive etc.
+You can backup files to cloud like AOMEI Cloud, external hard drive, flash drive etc.

-4. Click Schedule, then select Daily and Incremental Backup.
-To create daily differential backup, tick "Differential Backup" under the Advanced tab.
+To create daily differential backup, tick "Differential Backup" under Backup Method as instead.
 Please note the scheduled differential backup is only available on AOMEI Backupper Professional and advanced version.

 5. At last, click the Start Backup to start the backup task.
 Then, it will start the first full backup and then incremental backup or diferential backup at the next scheduled backup time.